mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 ### New Features

-#### Debezium CDC integrated in Fast Data
+#### Debezium CDC plugins

-From now on, thanks to the integration of the Debezium CDC in our Marketplace, some pre-packed plugins and templates can be used along with Fast Data with just few clicks!
+From now on, thanks to the integration of the Debezium CDC in our Marketplace, some pre-packaged plugins and templates can be used alongside with Fast Data with just few clicks!
 You can find a pre-configured plugin to be used with MySQL Databases and a pre-configured template to be used with Oracle Databases.

+#### Debezium CDC support from the Real Time Updater

+Since we now have the Debezium plugins in our marketplace, the Real Time Updater (v7.5.2) supports the ingestion of Debezium kafka messages.
+You can configure it from the console choosing the Debezium message adapter in the Fast Data - Real Time Updater configuration tab.

+#### Kafka connect configurator plugins

+Now you can find in the marketplace our new Kafka connect configurator template configurable with all the existing connectors in the market.
+We also released a plugin already pre-configured with MongoDB connector.

 ### Improvements